 Major milestones in the company’s history included its expansion to all 48 states, which it completed in 1937, the surpassing of the US$2 billion mark in written premiums in 1972, and its ongoing focus on safety and education initiatives that the company has invested resources in throughout its history.

-Liberty Mutual is also committed to diversity and inclusion, and was recognized in January 2019 by Forbes magazine as one of the best employers for diversity in the United States, the second time that the company has been recognized with this honour.
+Liberty Mutual is also committed to diversity and inclusion, and was recognised in January 2019 by Forbes magazine as one of the best employers for diversity in the United States, the second time that the company has been recognised with this honour.

 In May 2017, Liberty Mutual completed its acquisition of 100% ownership interest in global specialty company Ironshore from Fosun International Limited.
 This created an insurance business with around US$6.5 billion in net written premium.
 As a result of the acquisition, Liberty Mutual combined its Liberty International Underwriters business in the US with Ironshore’s US specialty lines business under the Ironshore brand.

 “The combination of our two operations will create a top tier US specialty insurer with a broad and deep set of solutions for clients and brokers,” said David H. Long, Liberty Mutual Insurance chairman and CEO, in a press release.